neondatabase/website/content/docs/data-types/date-and-time.md

 Postgres offers a rich set of native data types for storing date and time values.
 Both moment-in-time and interval data can be stored, and Postgres provides a variety of functions to query and manipulate them.

-Modeling date/time enables precise timestamping, duration calculations, and is essential across various fields such as finance, logistics, and events logging.
+Modeling date and time enables precise timestamping, duration calculations, and is essential in various use cases related to finance, logistics, events logging, and so on.

 <CTA />

 ## Storage and syntax

 There are 5 primary date/time types in Postgres:

 - `DATE` - represents a date value, stored as 4 bytes.
 Resolution is 1 day.
 - `TIME` - represents a time-of-day value, stored as 8 bytes.
 Resolution is 1 microsecond.
 - `TIMESTAMP` - represents a combined date and time value, stored as 8 bytes.
 Resolution is 1 microsecond.